 The benefits from healthy sleep and the harms from unhealthy sleep are described in Blog posts 1–5.
 The focus is on brain health because the brain is the only organ in the body that has a requirement for sleep.
 But unfortunately, brain health is an unappreciated public health concern (Blog post 38).

 There is evidence to suggest that the harm to the brain from unhealthy sleep is reversible (Blog Posts 48 and 66) just like having a few alcoholic drinks on a single occasion only temporarily alters brain function.
 On the other hand (Blog Posts 50 and 51), it is possible that the harm to the brain from unhealthy sleep is irreversible just as repeated head trauma causes permanent brain damage as in Chronic Traumatic Encephalopathy (CTE).
-In addition to the question whether unhealthy sleep causes reversible or irreversible harm is the question of how to measure unhealthy sleep and how to measure the harm caused by unhealthy sleep.
+In addition to the question whether unhealthy sleep causes reversible or irreversible harm is the question of how to measure unhealthy sleep and how to measure the harm caused by unhealthy sleep schedule.
 This issue is further complicated because the harm from unhealthy sleep may be apparent or hidden.

 Apparent versus Hidden Harm